gikmx/npm/README.md

 npm install --save-dev @gik/npm
 ```
 ###### Setup
-Just add a reference to the "binary" `gik-npm` and pass the needed arguments according
+Just add a reference to the "binary" `gik` and pass the needed arguments according
 to the task you wish to execute.

 ###### Parameters